pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 - Currently, Pendle's AMM only supports the built-in `swapExactPtForSy` and `swapSyForExactPt`.
 To execute a `swapExactTokenForPt` (which is essentially the same as `swapExactSyForPt`), the router will conduct a binary search to determine the amount of PT to swap.
 This number will then be used to perform a `swapSyForExactPt` instead.
 While the binary search can be done entirely on-chain, limiting the search range off-chain will result in significantly less gas consumption for this function.
 - Liquidity is currently fragmented across a large number of pools across various DEXes, leading to fragmentation of DEXes.
 Integrating only Uniswap or Balancer has proven to be insufficient.
 As a result, PendleRouter has natively integrated [KyberSwap](https://kyberswap.com/) to swap from any ERC20 token to another.
 For Kyberswap to work, the routing algorithm must be called off-chain then pass the routing results to the Router to execute.
-- Limit Order system of Pendle only exists off-chain, and including these limit orders into on-chain swaps will bring significantly better price impact for users, especially in large size swaps.
+- The limit order system of Pendle exists solely off-chain.
+Including these limit orders in on-chain swaps can significantly improve the price impact for users, particularly during large size swaps.

 ## Important Structs in PendleRouter